What am I entitled to now I'm retired?

 - Help around the house.
 Age UK’s free Handy Van scheme is for over-60s with less than £20,000 in savings.
 It installs security systems and fits smoke alarms, to make you feel safer.

-- 25% off glasses at Specsavers from Monday to Friday, on selected ranges.
+- 25% off glasses at Specsavers from Monday to Friday, on selected ranges for over 60s.

 We regularly include news, features and guidance about retirement in Which?
 Money magazine.
 If you'd like to access these, as well as our expert investigations on savings, tax, investments and more, try Which?
 Money for two months for £1.

 - Introduction to personal pensions - for more on how you can save for your retirement

 - 50 ways to save money - our comprehensive money-saving guide

 - The Which?
 Money Helpline - get personal advice on your retirement

 Which?
 Limited (registered in England and Wales number 00677665) is an Introducer Appointed Representative of Which?
 Financial Services Limited (registered in England and Wales number 07239342).
 Which?
 Financial Services Limited is authorised and regulated by the Financial Conduct Authority (FRN 527029).
 Which?
 Mortgage Advisers and Which?
 Money Compare are trading names of Which?
 Financial Services Limited.
 Registered office: 2 Marylebone Road, London NW1 4DF.